 Tips and Resources for Recordkeeping and Documentation

-Businesses must keep detailed records on all wages paid during the ERC.This will allow businesses to calculate accurately the amount of credit they are entitled to and support their claim in the event that it is audited.
-Estimated Employee Retention Tax Credit Los Angeles Ca
+Keep detailed records for all wages that were paid to employees in the ERC period.This will allow businesses to calculate accurately the amount of credit they are entitled to and support their claim in the event that it is audited.
+Estimated Employee Retention Tax Credit Los Angeles Ca 90028

-Here are some helpful tips on documenting your records and documents:
+Here are some tips for recordkeeping and documentation:

-- Keep track of every employee’s hours, including sick time, holiday, and vacation.
+- Keep track of the hours that employees work, including sick leave, vacation time, and holidays.

 Examples of Eligible Businesses

-- Restaurants are forced to close by government order
+- Restaurants forced to close due to government orders

-- Retail stores that experienced a significant decline in sales
+- Retail stores which experienced a significant decrease in sales

 - Hotels and other hospitality enterprises